rhiot/gitbook/cloudplatform/adapters/rest.md

 REST protocol adapter bridges HTTP requests with the IoT Connector (i.e. AMQP destinations).
 It therefore allows you to expose your services via REST API.

+## Protocol binding rules

+REST protocol adapter matches HTTP URI to the AMQP queue destination:

+    http://example.com:8080/foo/bar => amqp:queue:foo.bar

+Content posted with POST request are converted to the body of the message sent to the AMQP destination.
+JMS correlation ID can be used to match AMQP response with HTTP response.

 ## Starting REST protocol adapter

 This section describes how to start REST protocol adapter.